MenakaGodakanda/anomaly-detection-project/README.md

 ```

 ## Dataset
+The project uses the Credit Card Fraud Detection Dataset from Kaggle.
+The dataset contains transactions made by credit cards in September 2013 by European cardholders.
+It is highly imbalanced, with only 0.172% of transactions labelled as fraudulent.
 - Use an open-source dataset:
   - [Credit Card Fraud Detection Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud)
 - Download the dataset and place it in the `data/raw/` directory.